 Art History Honors

-Students who wish to pursue honors in art history should contact Judi Clark, in advising (ART 104).
-The following requirments apply to graduate with distinction in Art History:
+Students who wish to pursue honors in art history should contact Judi Clark (firstname.lastname@example.org, Art Advising, ART 104).
+The following requirements apply to graduate with honors in Art History:

 Maintain a 3.3 cumulative GPA as well as a 3.5 GPA in Art History Courses.